wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 [SUCCESS] ✅  Extension io.quarkus:quarkus-resteasy-jsonb has been installed
 ```

-If you now call the endpoint again, you should see the correctly resolved and formatted output.
+If you now call the endpoint again, you should see the correctly resolved and formatted output:

 ```bash
 $ http :8080/person